 “Do I need it?” one by one

-On it’s face, it seems almost impossible to quantitavely measure the degree of which digital monopolists with their algorithms and business models influence people and markets.
+On it’s face, it seems almost impossible to quantitavely measure the degree of influence digital monopolists have with their algorithms and business models on people and markets.
 I do not intend to include that in any of my experiments.

 Rather, I allow the assumption that there is a fair amount of undesirable effects on me personally to be temporarily true, then I take the second part of the deal a little beyond convenience and ask myself: “Do I need it?”.
 That question is what this experiment is about regarding Google products.